 and beating against the rider's leg or the mount.

 Notice: Use of the barrel boot has been discontinued

-and is no longer approved by the 1st Virginia
+and is no longer approved by most 1st Virginia

-Cavalry for safety reasons.
+Cavalry units for safety reasons.
 A rider thrown from his

 mount with the carbine sling around his body and the